kx-Huang/kx-Huang.github.io/_tabs/about_me.md

 ## As a Professional Badminton Player 🏸

 - I was a team member of SJTU Badminton Team and Huangpu District Team.
-- I won a 🥇 gold medal in *Man's Team* and 🥈 silver medal in *Man's Doubles* in Shanghai professional badminton competitions.
+- I won a 🥇 gold medal in _Man's Team_ and 🥈 silver medal in _Man's Doubles_ in Shanghai professional badminton competitions.
-- I won a 🥇 gold medal in *Mixed Team* on behalf of JI in 2019 SJTU Sport Competiton.
+- I won a 🥇 gold medal in _Mixed Team_ on behalf of UM-SJTU Joint Institute in 2019 SJTU Sport Competiton.
+- I won a 🥇 gold medal in _Mixed Team_ in 5th UM-SJTU Joint Institute Teacher-Student Badminton Competition.
-- I won a 🥈 silver medal in *Man's Single* in 2019 SJTU Badminton Freshman Cup.
+- I won a 🥈 silver medal in _Man's Single_ in 2019 SJTU Badminton Freshman Cup.

 ![badminton](/assets/img/blog/about_me/badminton.png)
 _Me with my doubles partner in Gym Hufaguang_